 Procedure - Medication at School

-Each school principal will authorize two staff members to administer prescribed or non-prescribed medication.
+Each school principal, in consultation with the school Registered Nurse (RN), will authorize two staff members to administer all medications including over the counter medications.
 These designated staff members will receive RN delegation and training prior to the opening of school each year.

 For purposes of this procedure, "medication" means oral medication, topical medication, eye or ear drops and nasal spray.
 This definition DOES NOT include over-the-counter topical sunscreen products regulated by the US Food and Drug Administration (see Sunscreen section below).
 Oral medications are administered by mouth either by swallowing or by inhaling and may include administration by mask if the mask covers the mouth or mouth and nose.

 Medication may be dispensed to students on a scheduled basis upon written authorization from a parent with a written request by a licensed health professional prescribing within the scope of their prescriptive authority.
-If the medication is to be administered more than fifteen consecutive days the written request must be accompanied by written instructions from a licensed health professional.
+If the medication is to be administered more than fifteen consecutive days, the written request must be accompanied by written instructions from a licensed health professional.
 Requests will be valid for not more than the current school year.
+All new orders for medication or medication order changes must be approved by the supervising RN prior to school staff administering the first dose.

-The prescribed or non-prescribed medication must be properly labeled and be contained in the original container.
-Individual administering prescribed or non-prescribed oral medication will:
+All medications must be properly labeled and be contained in the original container.
+Individuals administering medications will:

 Collect the medication directly from the parent/guardian (students should not transport medication to and from school except for medications needed for the treatment of medical emergencies).
 Collect a medication request and authorization form properly signed by the parent/guardian and by the LHP including instructions from the LHP if the medication is to be administered for more than fifteen consecutive days.
-All new orders for medication or medication order changes, must be approved by the supervising RN prior to school staff administering the first dose;

 Count the medication and record the number pills or amount of liquid medication received, with initials and date received, on the medication log.
 It is preferable to have two people count and initial; Counting of controlled substances at least weekly as recommended by the Board of Pharmacy.
 On weekly medication counts, the nurse must have assistance and a witness to the actual count of the medications.